yzdxs/learn-anything/readme.md

 came from trying to solve systems of linear equations, vectors and matrices are used to solve these systems

 ## [type theory](https://my.mindnode.com/DDpqyZuyarQap3y8YZVTvfpW97EvWzbEVpsa2ExJ#-386.6,16.2,2)

+is any class of formal systems, some which can serve as alternatives to set theory as a foundation for all mathematics, in type theory, every “term” has a “type” and operations are restricted to terms of a certain type, it was created to avoid paradoxes in a variety of formal logics and rewrite systems

 ## [set theory](https://my.mindnode.com/MXEzZzQ4aXtJgEb4ZzFFGozqvew3CFrygjDfgmfv)